dallasfoley/dallasfoley/README.md

-### Hi, I'm Dallas Foley 👋
+### Hi, I'm Dallas 👋

-- 🔭 I’ve been coding for many years in Python, C/C++, JavaScript/TypeScript and React
+- 🔭 I’ve been coding for many years in C/C++, Python, JavaScript/TypeScript and React
 - ➗ I enjoy thinking abstractly to create solutions to solve problems
 - 🌱 I’m currently learning React.js and Typescript
 - ✉️ You can reach me at dallastfoley@gmail.com